gilburns/Installomator-wiki/Tutorial-2-for-a-straight-forward-app-reciepe-(Airtame).md

     ;;
 ```

-If `appName` is equal to `name`, with only `.app` appended, than we don't need that, so that was removed.
+If `appName` is equal to `name`, with only `.app` appended, then we don't need that, so that line was removed.
 I also cleaned up the label name and the `name` variable.

 I have verified this by opening the dmg that was downloaded, and looked at the app there.
 Both version and name match what we assumed.